 The COO is also responsible for building partnerships with key stakeholders.
 They interact with clients, investors, and partners, to unite and inform them about the company's progress while empathizing with their viewpoint.

 There will be occasions when the COO needs to travel in order to represent the company.
 This could be for top-level corporate sales meetings, investor meetings, acquisition planning, or perhaps executive meetings if your business is globally distributed.

 TravelPerk is a fantastic resource to be in the hands of any COO.
-The user-friendly app gives your COO total control over their trip.
+The user-friendly app for booking business trips gives your COO total control over their trip.
 At the same time, they’ll have a bird-eye view of the rest of the team if the team is traveling too.

 What is the ideal skillset of a COO?

 Individuals in the COO position bring years of extensive experience and often a highly academically qualified skillset.
 That being said, there’s hardly any career path that can train you purposefully for this role.

 If you want to become a Chief Operating Officer, or are looking to hire one for your business, here's a list of skills you need to know about.